-A cast iron skillet is similar to a frying pan, but it tends to be deeper, heavier, and may be available in standard cast iron black or in different enameled cast iron colours.
+A cast iron skillet is similar to a frying pan, but it tends to be deeper and a lot heavier.
+You’ll find cast iron skillets in standard cast iron black or enamel cast iron colours.

-A sauce pan is usually the first pan you add to your kitchen.
-This versatile piece of cookware has tall, straight sides so you can boil water, slow cook sauce, or reheat food quickly and easily.
-Sauce pans come with lids and are available in a variety of sizes.
+A saucepan is usually one of the first pans you add to your kitchen.
+This versatile piece of cookware has tall, straight sides so you can boil water, slow-cook sauce, or reheat food quickly and easily.
+Saucepans come with lids and are available in a variety of sizes.

 A sauté pan is for sautéing, and although it’s similar to a frying pan, it has straight sides to contain the food as you move it around the pan.
 You can use a sauté pan for sautéing foods, but you can also use it for deep-frying or making sauces.
 These types of pans generally come with a lid.

 Roasting pans are used in the oven for roasting.
-You can cook up a turkey, small chicken, or portion of beef while adding vegetables and broth, all in one pot.
-You can find roasting pans in enameled cast iron or clad in aluminum, and they are generally oven safe up even at high temperatures.
+You can cook up a turkey, small chicken, or a portion of beef while adding vegetables and broth, all in one pot.
+You can find roasting pans in enamelled cast iron or clad in aluminum, and they are generally oven-safe even at high temperatures.

 For casseroles, stews, and pasta, a Dutch oven is a must-have.
-They can be used on the stove or in the oven, include lids, and because they are made from cast iron, can be quite heavy.
+They can be used on the stove or in the oven, and they usually include a lid.
+Because they are made from cast iron, these pots can be quite heavy.

-There are a few styles of pressure cooker including stovetop pressure cookers and electric pressure cookers, and they offer even heat distribution while cooking your food 70% faster.
-That cooking process also keeps vital nutrients and vitamins in.
+There are a few styles of pressure cookers including stovetop pressure cookers and electric pressure cookers, and they offer even heat distribution while cooking your food 70% faster.
+The cooking process also retains more vital nutrients and vitamins than cooking on the stove.

 Take the next step

-Adding a new set of cookware or just a new pot or pan is simple, fun, and can elevate your cooking game.
-Take a look at all of the cookware available from Best Buy and set up your kitchen for culinary success.
+Adding a new set of cookware or just a new pot or pan is simple, fun, and can really elevate your cooking game.
+Take a look at all of the cookware available at Best Buy and level up your culinary skills in the kitchen.